 Design Expectation: A typical PLL design requires trade-off between phase-noise/jitter performance and power consumption to ascertain the PLL loop-bandwidth.
-Graduate students in the class are expected to consider these specifications in their design.
+Research students in the class are expected to consider these specifications in their design (discuss with the instructor).
+However, for other students PLL design for jitter specification is optional with bonus points.